Who Art in Heaven… or the Other Place!

 Russian Suspicion

 My father always said that Russian citizens were individually as good and bad as those of any other nation.
-However, he felt that Soviet / Russian politicians were pure evil, personified by Joseph Stalin, who he considered having moral equivalence to Adolf Hitler.
+However, he felt that Soviet / Russian politicians were pure evil, as personified by Joseph Stalin, who he considered having moral equivalence to Adolf Hitler.
 My father often associated World War II aggression to Russia, as that was his first-hand experience; he’d seen his sister die due to them, which made it personal.
-My father recounted how perhaps five million Ukrainians starved to death due to Soviet agricultural policy during World War II, even greater numbers than the murderous plague of Nazis.
-My father attributed most major post World War II conflict to Soviet influence, such as the Korean and Vietnam wars.
-He recounted numerous times that on one night in October 1962 during the Cuban missile crisis, he kissed my mother goodnight and told her how much he loved her; this was during the period where a nuclear war, and the likelihood of collateral death, was a distinct possibility.
+My father recounted how perhaps five million Ukrainians starved to death due to Soviet agricultural policy during World War II, even greater numbers than the murderous plague of Jewish peoples by the Nazis.
+Several times he recounted to me how on one night in October 1962, during the Soviet Union triggered Cuban missile crisis, he kissed my mother goodnight and told her this might be their last night together.
+This was during the height of the cold war period, where a nuclear war and the likelihood of collateral death was a distinct possibility.

 While with young friends aged between twelve and fifteen in a Siberian forest, they played hide and seek with a Soviet soldier.
 The soldier failed to see any humour in the situation, and shot dead one of my father’s friends when he found him.
 My father stayed hidden under a fallen tree, while the soldier walked across the trunk.